kylenessen/monarch_trailcam_classifier/tasks.md

-- implement undo feature
-- customizable categories and colors
-- add ability to add more categories
-- add brightness and contrast sliders
-- confirmed banner is no longer persistent.
-Or at least inconsistent.
+## Necessary
 - create optional notes field
 - Grids appear to be not rendering correctly.
 Only bottom and right sides show up when selecting or adding sunglight highlight
 - Z for zoom is awkward.
 Change to shift or space bar
 - make it so that you have to hold down a key, such as space to actually change the category of the grid
 - move UI elements to bottom instead of left panel
 - Fix UI bugs.

+## Optional
+- implement undo feature
+- customizable categories and colors
+- add ability to add more categories
+- add brightness and contrast sliders